1941 Michigan Intercollegiate Athletic Association football season: Hillsdale

+Brothers Bob and Burr Manby starred at the guard and fullback positions.
+The brothers were both named to the 1941 all-conference football team.

+Paul Wright was the team captain.

+Hillsdale was ranked at No. 479 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 Adrian

 The 1941 Adrian Bulldogs football team represented Adrian College of Adrian, Michigan.
 In their fourth and final year under head coach Harve A. Oliphant, the Bulldogs compiled a 2–6 record (0–5 against MIAA opponents), finished in last place out of six teams in the MIAA, and were outscored by a total of 141 to 19.

+Adrian was ranked at No. 620 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 All-conference team

 The following players were selected as first-team players on the All-MIAA football team: